GENERAL ORDER G-120-23: HENRICO COUNTY PUBLIC SCHOOLS

-B. Each SRO serves as a full-time law enforcement official within any school to which he/she is assigned.
-When school is in session, SROs will report to their assigned school(s) Monday-Friday.
-All SROs or substitute SROs are employees of the Henrico County Police Division and as such they shall not perform any duties or functions that have not been approved by the Chief of Police (or his designee).
+B. Each SRO serves as a full-time law enforcement official within any school to which he/she is When school is in session, SROs will report to their assigned school(s) Monday-Friday.
+All SROs are employees of the Henrico County Police Division and as such they shall not perform any duties or functions that have not been approved by the Chief of Police (or designee).

-C. SROs shall contribute to school safety by ensuring a safe and secure campus, educating students about law-related topics, and mentoring students as informal counselors and role models.
+C. SROs shall contribute to school safety by educating students about law-related topics and mentoring students as informal counselors and role models.

 D. The Chief of Police has approved each of the following as standard duties and responsibilities for SROs:

-7. Address traffic or parking enforcement issues on school grounds or on adjacent streets when such traffic/parking is directly related to school functions;
+- Address traffic or parking enforcement issues on school grounds when such traffic/parking is directly related to school functions;

-12. All SROs shall conduct Signal Blue Training at their assigned schools twice a year.
-The first training shall be conducted at the start of the school year and the second after Winter Break.
-Additionally, SROs shall assist schools with other Signal Blue drills scheduled throughout the school year.
+- All SROs shall conduct Lock and Hide Training at their assigned schools twice a The first training shall be conducted at the start of the school year and the second after Winter Break.
+Additionally, SROs shall assist schools with other Lock and Hide drills scheduled throughout the school year as requested.

-14. SROs will support the Henrico Police Athletic League (HPAL) and the Achievable Dream Academy (ADA) as required by the Commander, School Services and as time allows;
+- SROs will support the Henrico Police Athletic League (HPAL) and the Achievable Dream Academies (ADA) as required by the Commander, School Services;

 II.
 DUTIES / PRIMARY JOB RESPONSIBILITIES OF SCHOOL SERVICES SUPERVISORS